Prep School Senior Management

 PE Teacher and Assistant Boarding Houseparent

-Tim joined us in September 2017 with his wife, Felicity Jones (Year 3 teacher), and has already made his mark at RST as our IT teacher and as a part-time PE teacher.
-Prior to RST, Tim was the Head of Physical Education, a member of the boarding staff and Outdoor Education co-ordinator at The Oratory Prep School in the UK.
+Tim joined us in September 2017 with his wife, Felicity Jones (Year 3 teacher), and has already made his mark at Rugby School Thailand as our IT teacher and as a part-time PE teacher.
+Prior to joining, Tim was the Head of Physical Education, a member of the boarding staff and Outdoor Education co-ordinator at The Oratory Prep School in the UK.
 At the Oratory, above and beyond his talents as a ‘fantastic, well-organised and dynamic sports coach’, Tim was recognized for his ‘integrity, adaptability, empathy, professionalism and organisational skills’.

 Tim began his career in schools as a Gap Student at Oswestry School in the UK, before returning to his native Australia to obtain his degree in Sports Science.
 He qualified as a teacher (PGCE) through Buckingham University in the UK, and has a coached a range of sports including rugby, football, hockey, basketball, cricket, swimming and gymnastics.